Against back pain, moving more is not enough

 Shutterstock

-The aim of the campaign, which runs until December 18, is to combat the common misconception that lying around is the best way to recover from kidney failure.
+The aim of the campaign, which runs until December 18, is to combat the preconceived notion that lying around is the best way to recover from kidney failure.
 Moving around more is certainly beneficial, but is it really that simple?

 Back pain affects about 1 in 10 people.
 This persistent pain in the lumbar vertebrae, just above the coccyx, is known as benign or non-specific low-back pain.
 It leads to restricted movement, increased sedentariness, recurrent negative thoughts, emotional difficulties and repeated work stoppages, as established by a study published in 2010.